 Obviously you’ll want to know the source of the broken links discovered (which URLs on the website link to these broken links), so they can be fixed.
-To do this, simply click on a URL in the top window pane and then click on the ‘In Links’ tab at the bottom to populate the lower window pane.
+To do this, click on a URL in the top window pane and then click on the ‘Inlinks’ tab at the bottom to populate the lower window pane.

 You can click on the above to view a larger image.
-As you can see in this example, there is a broken link to the BrightonSEO website (http://www.brightonseo.com/category/video/), which is linked to from this page – http://www.screamingfrog.co.uk/15-top-quotes-and-takeaways-from-brighton-seo/.
+As you can see in this example, there is a broken link to the Moz website (https://moz.com/help/guides/moz-api/mozscape/overview/free-vs-paid-access), which is linked to from this page – https://www.screamingfrog.co.uk/seo-spider/user-guide/configuration/.

 ‘From’ is the source where the 404 broken link can be found, while ‘To’ is the broken link.
 You can also see the anchor text, alt text (if it’s an image which is hyperlinked) and whether the link is followed (true) or nofollow (false).

-If you’d rather view the data in a spreadsheet you can export both the ‘source’ URLs and ‘broken links’ by using the ‘Bulk Export’ and ‘Client Error (4XX) In Links’ option in the top level menu.
+If you’d rather view the data in a spreadsheet you can export both the ‘source’ URLs and ‘broken links’ by using the ‘Bulk Export’, ‘Response Codes’ and ‘Client Error (4XX) Inlinks’ option in the top level menu.

-There’s a number of ways you can export data from the Screaming Frog SEO spider, so I recommend reading our user guide on exporting.
-But hopefully the above guide helps illustrate how to use the tool to check for broken links.
+There’s a number of ways you can export data from the SEO Spider, so please read our user guide on exporting.

 Crawling a List of URLs For Broken Links

 Finally, if you have a list of URLs you’d like to check for broken links instead of crawling a website, then you can upload them in list mode.